Richard-byte1/Super_sheet/README.md

 - [Acknowledgments](#Ackowledgments)
 -
   ## Funda
-  Using the Excel workbook and the "Final data" tab, you will be able to use the Fundamentals tab.
+  Using the Excel workbook and the Final data" script, you will be able to use the Fundamentals tab.
 This code uses "Alpha Vantage" to pull financial statements; you can get a free API key with an email address.

 <img width="530" alt="image" src="https://github.com/user-attachments/assets/28b7e5d3-9c1f-44ef-8063-a721ea9459c2" />